 5G and space-based technologies will help unleash the next wave of smart grid features.
 Devices can be integrated into the grid through low cost connections and accurately monitored to support better forecasting of energy needs.

 We offer funding and support to companies for the development of new, space-enabled 5G products and services.

 Feasibility studies identify, analyse and define whether a prospective service could be sustainable.
 In this case, we are looking for feasibility studies that investigate the technical viability and business potential of services that use both 5G and satellite/space-based data.
 Studies will include a proof of concept (PoC) in the Groningen region (the Netherlands), and must be user driven.
 Once the feasibility study is successfully completed there is the opportunity to follow-up with a demonstration project.
 Nevertheless, the study could also lead to direct commercialization of the developed services.

 Applicants can respond to this opportunity in two ways:

 i) Proposals addressing Element I “User Specific” – Several stakeholders in the 5Groningen region have defined use cases.
 Applicants can submit proposals that aim to tackle those use cases, addressing the problems and needs expressed by the stakeholders.

 Four use cases have been published so far: two addressing maritime navigation and two addressing building ventilation: Links to Documentation Coming Soon.

 ii) Proposals addressing Element II “Generic” – Applicants are welcome to submit their own proposals for space-enabled 5G applications.
-These can assess the technical and commercial feasibility of services in the agriculture, healthcare, energy, transport, and the environment
+These can assess the technical and commercial feasibility of services in the healthcare, energy, transport, and the environment

 There are two steps involved in applying for this opportunity: